RitankJaikar/JavaScript-Full-Stack/ReactJS/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

+## Vendor lock-in
-Vendor lock-in: It is a scenario where a customer becomes dependent on a vendor for products and services because they are unable to use another vendor without substantial switching costs.
+It is a scenario where a customer becomes dependent on a vendor for products and services because they are unable to use another vendor without substantial switching costs.
 It causes reduced flexibility and freedom for the customer. e.g. in software devlopment project is made in a way that it is fully dependent on one database, and will require lots of change in code and money to shift to another one.
 Hence, this should be prevented/avoided at first.
 Hence we use services, its nothing but classes which is used to manipulate data from one place and that place can be changed anytime in future, so main code will not be entirly affected by it.

 ---------------------------------------------------------------------------------------------------------------------------------

-Regex (Regular Expressions) - A sequence of characters that define/validate a search pattern, used for string matching and manipulation. (can be generated from gpt) e.g.
+## Regex (Regular Expressions)
+A sequence of characters that define/validate a search pattern, used for string matching and manipulation. (can be generated from gpt) e.g.
 // Regular expression for validating email format const regex = /^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}$/;
 regex.test(email);  -> true or false

 ---------------------------------------------------------------------------------------------------------------------------------

+## forwardRef
-forwardRef: It is a utility in React that allows you to pass a ref (reference) from a parent component to a child component, giving the parent component direct access to the child component's DOM or instance. e.g.
+It is a utility in React that allows you to pass a ref (reference) from a parent component to a child component, giving the parent component direct access to the child component's DOM or instance. e.g.
 Parent- function App() {
   let inputRef=React.useRef(null);
   return (